zengxi-hada/HIVID2-older_version/README.md

 12th column is reads id of right support reads

 ## 2.3 The introduction of main.pl
-Parameters
+**main.pl is to generate shell scripts for running 4 sub-steps of 2nd step of HIVID2** Parameters
 **-o**	   output directory path
 **-l**	   a file containing sample_id, library_id and FC_id